Euro falls to two-week low versus sterling

-LONDON Dec 7 The euro fell to a two-week low against sterling on Friday, with the single currency coming under broad pressure after Germany's Bundesbank downgraded its growth outlook for next year.
+LONDON, Sept 25 The euro fell to a more than two-week low against sterling on Tuesday, coming under broad pressure on concerns about Spain and Greece and on talk of a EU farm subsidy payment to the UK later in the week.

-The euro fell 0.2 percent on the day to 80.59 pence, its lowest level since Nov.
-22. (Reporting by Nia Williams; editing by Jessica Mortimer)
+The single currency dropped to 79.40 pence, its lowest level since Sept.
+7. (Reporting by Nia Williams; editing by Anirban Nag)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv